alominchar/JavaExerciseINNOCV/README.md

   - User Name: sa
   - Password: sa
 User name and password can be changed in the appplication.properties file via the properties 'spring.datasource.username' and 'spring.datasource.password'

+The application has been tested with the IDE Spring Tool Suite 4 Version: 4.6.0.RELEASE, Maven 3.6.3, Java 8 and Spring Boot 2.2.6